ThunderHunters/Girls_Connect_Four/README.md

 Sound effects and background music to enhance gameplay.

 Note:
 To play the game please download the game file and all of the associated sound files.
 Next be sure to have pygame installed.
-Finally change the path to the soundfiles in the code to where you downloaded them.    :)
+Finally change the path to the sound files in the code to where you downloaded them.    :)